AllTheMods/ATM-10/MOD_ISSUES.md

 ## Mod Bug Reports Page
-*Note: Report only bugs/unintended behaviours that might be exclusive to the mod, **DO NOT** report crashes and disconnects, those need to be filtered by us*<br>
+*Note: Report only bugs/unintended behaviours that might be exclusive to the mod, **DO NOT** report crashes and disconnects, those need to be filtered by us, until we redirect you to the modders issue page*<br>
 If you don't know what to do, join our Discord and ask for help.

 [Accelerated Decay](https://www.curseforge.com/minecraft/mc-mods/accelerated-decay) -> [Issue Page](https://github.com/Nanite/AcceleratedDecay/issues) [⚡](https://github.com/Nanite/AcceleratedDecay/issues/new/choose)<br>